We are excited to be supporting Drinkable Rivers to regenerate our river-systems and improve biodiversity in our waterways.

 The Avon River / ŌTĀKARO

-Drinkable Rivers is starting with its first project in Christchurch on the Avon River / Ōtākaro, which meanders through the city centre.
+Drinkable Rivers has launched in Christchurch on the Avon River / Ōtākaro, which meanders through the city centre.

-A number of KotahiNet Internet of Things sensors will be installed in the Avon River to:
+The first of many KotahiNet Internet of Things sensors has been installed in the Avon River to:

 raise awareness of water quality issues in Christchurch.
 Just how safe is the water?